Duchess Marie of Mecklenburg-Schwerin: Life in Russia

 During World War I, Marie whole-heartedly supported Russia.
 Born a German princess, she was troubled by the outbreak of WW I but decided that she was now a Russian.
 She reflected: "Neither in my heart nor my mind have I found anything which is not utterly devoted to my Russian fatherland... it is my forty years’ residence in Russia— all the happiness I have known here, all the dreams that have come to me, all the affection and kindness I have received— which has given me a wholly Russian soul."
-She hated Wilhelm II, German Emperor and denounced him in the strongest terms: "I am only a Mecklenburger on one point: in my hatred for the Emperor William.
+She hated German emperor Wilhelm II and denounced him in the strongest terms: "I am only a Mecklenburger on one point: in my hatred for the Emperor William.
 He represents what I have been taught from my childhood to detest the most—the tyranny of the Hohenzollerns.
 Yes, it is the Hohenzollerns who have perverted, demoralized, degraded and humiliated Germany and gradually destroyed in her all elements of idealism and generosity, refinement and charity."
 The French ambassador Maurice Paléologue was impressed by Marie's "long diatribe which made me feel all the sentiments of inveterate hatred, of mute and tenacious detestation which the small and once independent states of Germany have for the despotic house of Prussia."

 Marie supervised many projects for the Russian army.
 She oversaw hospital trains for the troops.
 Albert Stopford admired Marie's efficiency and skill in organizing, claiming that Marie "spar[ed] herself no trouble" and was "quite thorough."
 She developed a charity to give complete outfits and money to disabled Russian soldiers who were sent home.
 Granted permission from Emperor Nicholas, she ran the charity with state money and money from her personal wealth.

 Like many other Romanovs, Marie feared that Empress Alexandra would "be the sole ruler of Russia" after Nicholas took supreme command of the Russian armies on 23 August 1915 (O.S.), hoping this would lift morale.
-It was widely speculated that along with her sons, she contemplated a coup against the Emperor in the winter of 1916–17, that would force the Tsar's abdication and replacement by his son Tsesarevich Alexei, and her son, Grand Duke Kirill or Grand Duke Nicholas Nikolaevich, as regent.
+It was widely speculated that along with her sons, she contemplated a coup against the Emperor in the winter of 1916–1917, that would force the emperor's abdication and replacement by his son Tsesarevich Alexei, and her son, Grand Duke Kirill or Grand Duke Nicholas Nikolaevich, as regent.
 There is no documentary evidence to support this, though the Duma president Mikhail Rodzianko famously reported that she said that the Empress must be "annihilated".